malloydata/malloydata.github.io/src/documentation/patterns/foreign_sums.md

 // `aircraft` is the plane that made the flight
 // `aircraft_models` is data about the kind of aircraft

-source: aircraft_models is duckdb.table('data/aircraft_models.parquet') {
+source: aircraft_models is duckdb.table('data/aircraft_models.parquet') extend {
   primary_key: aircraft_model_code
 }

-source: aircraft is duckdb.table('data/aircraft.parquet') {
+source: aircraft is duckdb.table('data/aircraft.parquet') extend {
   primary_key: tail_num
   join_one: aircraft_models with aircraft_model_code
 }

-source: flights is duckdb.table('data/flights.parquet') {
+source: flights is duckdb.table('data/flights.parquet') extend {
   join_one: aircraft with tail_num
 }